 4. Regarding your discussion of the logit versus OLS.
 My understanding of the traditional debate is that some researchers view the logit as preferable since it provides sensible predictions (not outside the 0/1 balance of a probability), whereas other researchers argue that such predictions are irrelevant in research focusing on marginal effects.
 Further, those who support OLS suggests that it is more robust since the logit is inconsistent if the logistic functional form is incorrect which rules out heteroscedasticity that many researchers see as ubiquitous (although the quasi-maximum likelihood approach addresses some of these concerns), or if there are omitted variables (regardless of whether or not they are correlated with the included variables), etc. It is not clear to me how strong the evidence is on either side of this divide, but I think there are credible arguments on both sides.

 Our initial submission included only the LPM because the vast majority of papers we have seen with a binary response for the dependent variable used only the LPM and we were just trying to follow convention.
-We eventually elected to include both the logit and LPM models in the paper because we suspect some readers have strong preferences for one or the other and, indeed, one of the referees was one such reader with strong preferences for the logistic regression.
+We eventually elected to include both the logit and LPM models in the paper because we suspect some readers have strong preferences for one or the other and, indeed, one of the referees was such a reader with strong preferences for the logistic regression.
 Angrist seems to be quite in favour of always running LPM, and he once said “[OLS] always predicts y as well as possible, and y can be Bernoulli or non-negative or whatever, … I think regression is always appropriate”.

-The most compelling reason to show results from both models, regardless of the researcher’s preference, is that the policy effect is measured both as a proportional change in probability, with the logistic model, and as a fixed change in percentage points, with the linear probability model.
-This is important in our context because of the large gender differences in the baseline probability of getting a ticket; otherwise, the reader would be left with the question: There exists a difference in terms of percentage points but is the difference still apparent when measured as a proportional change in probability?
-We did not adequately highlight this in the earlier version, but we now highlight this in the opening sentences of the section Empirical Results.
+The most compelling reason to show results from both models, regardless of the researcher’s preference, is that the policy effect is measured both as a proportional change in probability, as with the logistic model, and as a fixed change in percentage points, as with the linear probability model.
+This is important in our context because of the large gender differences in the baseline probability of getting a ticket; otherwise, the reader would be left with the question: There exists a difference in terms of percentage points, but is the difference still apparent when measured as a proportional change in probability?
+We did not adequately emphasize this in the earlier version, but we now highlight this in the opening sentences of the Empirical Results section.

-Point 5.

 5. In places the writing could be improved.
 I am not talking about the grammar/spelling, but what is said.
 Please read the manuscript carefully.
 Esp. the abstract/intro does not seem to emphasize the most interesting new findings - the intensive/extensive discussion seems like an effort on this dimension but seems too opaque to me.
 Here are a few examples of specific types of other things you should address.

 We made our best effort to modify parts of the paper to address the points you made.
-In the previous submitted draft, we focused our attention on the methods section and neglected to add some language in the abstract/introduction to reflect new findings.
-We apologize profusely.
+In the previous submitted draft, we focused our attention on the methods section and neglected to add some language in the abstract and introduction to reflect the new findings.
+We apologize profusely for this oversight.

 a. on line 359 it says “very precisely estimated (t-statistic equal -94.054)”.
 Should you not be referring to a standard error instead of a T-statistic?
 The t-statistic might be large because the truth is far away from the hypothesized value regardless of whether the coefficient is precisely estimated or not, similarly the t-statistic might be very small if the truth is very close to the hypothesized value regardless of whether the standard error is large or small.